-- Played with, and possibly subtly deconstructed in Death Proof.
-The initial group of women that run into Stuntman Mike are treated as annoying, disposable types while the second group are the heroines we cheer for.
-No matter that the second group prove themselves to be irresponsible jackasses (such as abandoning one of their own to a seriously creepy possible rapist simply so they could whiz around in a car for a few hours); since they are indisputably Badass, we like them more than the theoretically more sympathetic (but non-Badass) first group.
+- Death Proof: The initial group of women that run into Stuntman Mike are treated as annoying, disposable types while the second group are the heroines we cheer for.
+No matter that the second group prove themselves to be irresponsible jackasses (such as abandoning one of their own to a seriously creepy possible rapist simply so they could whiz around in a car for a few hours); since they are indisputably badass, we like them more than the theoretically more sympathetic (but non-badass) first group.

-- In universe in the Vorkosigan Saga: near the end of Barrayar, Cordelia is furious when she realizes that she's respected for ordering a man's head cut off, when other women who endured much more are dismissed.
+- In-universe near the end of Barrayar, Cordelia is furious when she realizes that she's respected for ordering a man's head cut off, when other women who endured much more are dismissed.

 - The beginning of season 6 had "Fake Locke"'s first act after killing Jacob being to beat up Richard in front of the Others for no apparent reason other than to establish his authority.
 That didn't go over well with the aforementioned people.

-- This often happens on Survivor where people make it to the finals but are told they're not badass by the jury despite that the game's Slogan is "Outwit, Outplay", and "Outlast".
+- Survivor: This often happens where people make it to the finals but are told they're not badass by the jury despite that the game's Slogan is "Outwit, Outplay", and "Outlast".
 They tend to forget that last "O"...

 - Natalie White was considered this on Survivor Samoa, particularly by her aggressive competitors who were with her in the last tribal council.
 Then jury-member Erik stands up and delivers a speech in which he points out that since she's still in the game, she must be doing something right, and furthermore, did it in a way that didn't sacrifice her integrity.
 Meanwhile, Mick claimed to deserve votes (Natalie didn't), while Russell Hantz just sociopathically bullied his way through the game and finished by boasting "These two suck - Aren't I awesome?" to the jury.
 This speech may well have contributed to her 7-2-0 win.
-Much of a Base Breaker as it was, compared to the following season, this would be nothing.
+Also see the first "Fall of Russell Hantz" entry.

-- Sandra Diaz-Twine in Heroes vs. Villains had this by the Base Breaker fans as well as Russell Hantz himself.
+- Sandra Diaz-Twine in Heroes vs. Villains had this by the fans as well as Russell Hantz himself.
 Russell claims that Sandra being able to win twice is somehow proof that the game's rules are flawed, because she would be terrible at physical challenges and have zero personal immunities under her belt, yet was good enough with people to know what was up, and was able to play the lesser of three evils. ("I hate Russell, too.")
 Meanwhile, Parvati already had a pretty loyal fan base and played a game more people approved of, as opposed to Sandra who went with the flow.
+Mario Lanza (a foremost columnist on Survivor) pointed on his second "The Fall of Russell Hantz" entry on his The Funny 115 that she and Russell taunted the heroes with J.T.'s letter.
 Some Sandra supporters even pointed out that Sandra had more allies in the jury (including the entire Heroes tribe) and Russell should have considered that — Parvati did realize this and tried to get Russell to see this too, but he kept on insisting that Sandra had no chance of winning... just like he insisted that Natalie had no chance of winning in Samoa.
 Cue the Humiliation Conga.

-- In fact, the Survivor players accused of being this are almost always female.
+- In fact, the Survivor players accused of being this are usually female.
 Matthew, Rupert, Bob, and Fabio were criticized by some for their lack of strategic play compared to others, but not nearly as much as the above listed females were.

 - Overall, "niceness" tends to be an extremely underrated trait among a vocal portion of the fanbase who complain whenever a strategic player is beaten by a less strategic but more likeable one and call these "nicey nice" winners "undeserving" winners who won only because they were facing bitter juries who didn't appreciate the strategy of their opponents.
-This not only ignores that more often than not, these so-called "strategic" players had horrible jury performances (Sugar from Gabon, Twila from Vanuatu, Russell from Samoa and Heroes vs. Villains, Sash from Nicaragua) compared to the strategic winners who knew how to read and work the jury (Chris from Vanuatu, Todd from China, Parvati herself from Micronesia) or bring along opponents even more disliked than them (Brian from Thailand, Rob from Redemption Island, Danni from Guatemala), but also that niceness has proven to be a valuable asset multiple times like how Bob's fatherliness endeared him to Sugar and Fabio's likability compared to his opponents was most likely the major reason for Na Onka voting for him in the end in spite of having regularly made fun of him in earlier episodes.
+This not only ignores that more often than not, these so-called "strategic" players had horrible jury performances (Twila from Vanuatu, Sugar from Gabon, Russell from Samoa and Heroes vs. Villains, and Sash from Nicaragua) compared to the strategic winners who knew how to read and work the jury (Chris from Vanuatu, Todd from China, Parvati herself from Micronesia) or bring along opponents even more disliked than them (Brian from Thailand, Danni from Guatemala and Boston Rob from Redemption Island, ), but also that niceness has proven to be a valuable asset multiple times like how Bob's fatherliness endeared him to Sugar and Fabio's likability compared to his opponents was most likely the major reason for Naonka voting for him in the end in spite of having regularly made fun of him in earlier episodes.

 - Dr. Keller suffered from this a bit in Stargate Atlantis.
 While the other doctors in the show are also pretty non-action-oriented, Keller's fragility, especially when contrasted with Teyla's hardy survival instincts in the episode "Missing", do make her a boring character for some.
 To be fair, she isn't a soldier, but Rodney's been pretty badass since his big sacrifice in the second episode, so Keller does look pretty weak by comparison.

-- However, this is a huge simplification of each woman's characterization and Character Arc: namely that Morgana's fall into evil was marked by her It's All About Me attitude in which she ranks her own grievances and pain against the needs of others and begins a Roaring Rampage of Revenge against not just Uther, but everyone, including innocent people.
-In contrast, Guinevere (who is also deeply wronged by Uther when he has her innocent father executed) rises above her inner turmoil and explicitly refuses wallow in hate.
-Many fans seem to have completely missed the juxtapositioning of Guinevere's declaration that she would never seek vengeance against Uther because: "that would make me just like him" with the recent observations by several characters that Morgana is now no different from Uther.
-It also fails to take into account the fact that Morgana is quite often a Faux Action Girl, with plans that are ill-thought out and fail constantly, whereas Guinevere's attempts at proactivity have a far higher success rate (retrieving the morteus flower from the dungeon, arguing on behalf of the women in Ealdor for their right to defend their homes, discovering a vital clue that allows her and Merlin to outwit the Witchfinder, convincing the council to open the gates of Camelot and allow the refugees to seek shelter in the city, escaping Helios's men by submerging herself in the river).
-Though Guinevere has played the Distressed Damsel a few times, Morgana has been in similar situations just as often (as have all the male characters) and is extremely Weak Willed given the consistency with which she is placed under enchantments.
+- Merlin: On the surface, Guinevere is essentially portrayed as a Shrinking Violet, a stark contrast to Morgana as spunky lady.
+Morgana gets to do lots of cool things: sword-fight, telekinetically throw people through the air and stand up to King Uther.
+However, this is a huge simplification of each woman's characterization and Character Arc: namely that Morgana's fall into evil was marked by her It's All About Me attitude in which she ranks her own grievances and pain against the needs of others and begins a Roaring Rampage of Revenge against not just Uther, but everyone, including innocent people.
+In contrast, Guinevere (who is also deeply wronged by Uther when he has her innocent father executed) rises above her inner turmoil and explicitly refuses to wallow in hate.
+Many fans seem to have completely missed the juxtapositioning of Guinevere's declaration that she would never seek vengeance against Uther because: "that would make me just like him" with the observations by several characters that Morgana is now no different from Uther.
+It also fails to take into account the fact that Guinevere's attempts at proactivity have a far higher success rate note .
+Though Guinevere has played the Damsel in Distress a few times, Morgana has been in similar situations just as often (as have all the male characters) and is extremely Weak-Willed given the consistency with which she is placed under enchantments.
 Guinevere, on the other hand, has the unprecedented move of removing an object of enchantment from her body of her own free will (and thus breaking the spell she was under).

-- An in universe example appears in Buffy the Vampire Slayer, with characters such as Willow, Xander and Dawn being derided for not being badass.
+- Buffy the Vampire Slayer: An in universe example appears with characters such as Willow, Xander and Dawn being derided for not being badass.
 Buffy eventually bitches everyone out because they aren't, which comes back to bite her when her nemesis Faith appears and treats the potential Slayers as though they will be badass, in time.

 - In any tabletop RPG, it's not uncommon for certain character builds to be considered badass or overly strong.
-In some cases this is simply because conventional player wisdom expects them to be (such being the case with many late-game Wizard builds in 3rd edition Dungeons and Dragons) or because the setting declares them to be so (street samurai in Shadowrun, juicers in RIFTS).
+In some cases this is simply because conventional player wisdom expects them to be (such being the case with many late-game Wizard builds in 3rd edition Dungeons & Dragons) or because the setting declares them to be so (Street Samurai in Shadowrun, Juicers in Rifts).
 However, every gamemaster runs a game their own way and a character that is theoretically badass on paper may turn out to be useless because the challenges the party faces aren't in their area of expertise.

-- To use one of the aforementioned examples, a street samurai in Shadowrun is a cyberwared-rocking, face-destroying nightmare of a combat monster... until the party realizes stealth, ingenuity and kill-free missions work out better.
+- Shadowrun: A street samurai is a cyberwared-rocking, face-destroying nightmare of a combat monster... until the party realizes stealth, ingenuity and kill-free missions work out better.
 The end result is a screwed-out player rocking back and forth in his/her seat, looking utterly useless.

 - In Dungeons & Dragons forums, you are worthless if you can't deal lots of damage.
-Thus metagaming pros like Divination Wizards are overlooked.
-So are smooth talking Bards and Rogues who can stealth and sneak and talk their way out of anyone who wants to listen.
+Thus metagaming pros like Divination Wizards are overlooked and so are smooth talking Bards and Rogues who can stealth and sneak and talk their way out of anyone who wants to listen.